 Keep in mind that while regular maintenance and inspections are *very* important, the leading cause of house fires is actually unattended or distracted cooking.

 Luckily, all you need to do is follow a few simple kitchen safety tips to protect you and your family from a potentially devastating home fire – like never leave food that’s cooking unattended and keeping anything that can catch fire away from your stovetop.

 It’s also important to keep a fire extinguisher in the kitchen and other rooms of that house that are susceptible to fires (and educate everyone in the house on how to use them!).

-If you’re looking for that extra peace of mind, you should consider placing a Notion Sensor by your smoke detectors so you can know when they’re going off even while you’re away.
+If you’re looking for that extra peace of mind, you should consider placing a Notion Sensor by your smoke alarm so you can know when they’re going off even while you’re away.

-As soon as our wireless sensors detect your smoke detector going off, you’ll get an alert sent to your smartphone so you can take action.
+As soon as our wireless sensors hear your smoke alarm is sounding, you’ll get an alert sent to your smartphone so you can take action.

 Looking for more fire safety tips?
 Check out our 10 simple ways to prevent a house fire.

 #3: Weather-Related Damage

 In addition to water damage, weather-related damage can be a major risk to your home.

 In fact, according to the Insurance Factbook, between 2009-2016, wind, hail and weather-related water damage accounted for 51% of all property loss claims.